-FortiGate-6000 support for VRRP
+FortiGate-6000 VRRP HA

-The FortiGate-6000 platform supports the Virtual Router Redundancy Protocol (VRRP), allowing you to configure VRRP HA between FortiGate-6000 devices.
-You can also add a FortiGate-6000 to a VRRP domain with other VRRP routers.
+FortiGate-6000 supports the Virtual Router Redundancy Protocol (VRRP), allowing you to configure VRRP HA between FortiGate-6000 data interfaces.
+You can also add a FortiGate-6000 data interface to a VRRP domain with other VRRP routers.